Killing SQL Server Processes (SPIDs)

 From the screenshot, you can see that session_id 55 is the blocking SPID, causing the other session to wait for the lock to be released.
 This happens when a transaction remains open or a query holds onto resources for too long, creating a bottleneck.

-Resolving the Block: Killing the SPID
+Identifying and Killing the Blocking SPID

 -- Kill the blocking session by replacing <SPID> with the correct value